anhvir/c205/README.md

 The best way of using this page with `grok`
 --------------------------------------------
-  * Click on individual .c file, such as guessNumber.c
+  * Click on individual .c file, such as `guessNumber.c`
-  * Then, when you see the content of the file, click on Raw
+  * Then, you see the content of the file, but don't use it because it comes with some formating stuffs we don't want.
+Instead, click on `Raw`
-  * Now, you are seeing the text version of the file, copy it using Ctrl-A then Ctrl-C
+  * Now, you are seeing the text version of the file, copy it to clipboard using `Ctrl-A` then `Ctrl-C`
   * Paste the copied content to the PlayGround of `grok`
   * Run, mark, modify, rerun, ...